vsashidh/generator-wrap-bdd/README.md

       string_project_name,
       string_full_name,
       callback);
+</code></pre>
 where the first three parameters would be string objects and the last a callback function provided by cucumber-js step function.
-</code></pre>
+The calback function is how the current operation being performed will be blocked until the test tool completes processing and returns a result.